 That moment that someone signs up for your mailing list is a BIG one — this is the moment that your dream client has the MOST excitement about you and your business.

 Don’t believe me?
 Can you remember the last time you signed up for someone else’s mailing list and couldn’t wait to get an email from them?
 I can.
-(Spoiler: It was for a really lovely Online Project Manager… whom I hired about 9 months later.)
+(Spoiler: It was for a really lovely Online Business Manager… whom I hired about 9 months later.)

 Alright, so let’s get back into your dream client’s shoes.
 She has signed up for your mailing list.
 She waits semi-patiently for your lead magnet to hit her inbox.
 Then, she clicks it immediately to get the good stuff inside… and she loves it!
 (Why wouldn’t she?)